-Plano, Texas Is Now Home to a Dog-Friendly Movie Theater
+Plano, Texas Is Home to a Dog-Friendly Movie Theater That Serves Bottomless Wine or Whiskey

 For dog owners in Plano, Texas, movie night with Fido no longer just means cuddling on the couch and browsing Netflix.
-The newly opened K9 Cinemas invites moviegoers—both human and canine—to watch classic films on the big screen.
+The recently opened K9 Cinemas invites moviegoers—both human and canine—to watch classic films on the big screen.
+And the best part for the human members of this couple?
+Your $15 ticket includes bottomless wine or whiskey (or soft drinks if you're under 21).

 The theater operates as a pop-up (or perhaps pup-up?) in a private event space near Custer Road and 15th Street in Plano.
-On the weekends, patrons can pay $5 for dogs, $9 for kids, and $12.50 for adults to see popular movies in the 50-seat space.
 Snacks—both the pet and people kind—are available for $2 apiece.
 Dogs are limited to two per person, and just 25 human seats are sold per showing to leave room for the furry guests.

 Pet owners are asked follow a few rules in order to take advantage of what the theater has to offer.
 Dogs must be up-to-date on all their shots, and owners can submit veterinary records online or bring a hard copy to the theater to verify their pooch's health status.
 Once inside, owners are responsible for taking their dog out for potty breaks and cleaning up after any accidents that happen (thankfully the floors are concrete and easy to wipe down).